KatherineMichel/agile-sprint-playbook/combination-_user_testing.md

 Assemble materials for participants (Usability Study Process and Materials Checklist)
 * Consent form to sign (in person only)
-* Pre/post test questionnaires (in person only) or links to applicable surveys
+* Pre-test questionnaires (in person only) or links to applicable surveys
 * Participant version of scenarios (so they can refer to them during the test) (in person only)

 For remote tests (Usability Study Process and Materials Checklist)